-His eye for colour, texture and detail is unsurpassed and has seen him featured repeatedly in Architectural Digest’s AD100, ELLE Décor’s A-List, Country Life’s Top 100 Designers and House and Garden’s top 100 Interior Designers.
+His eye for colour, texture, and detail is unsurpassed and has seen him featured repeatedly in Architectural Digest’s AD100, ELLE Décor’s A-List, Country Life’s Top 100 Designers and House and Garden’s top 100 Interior Designers.

 In his latest venture and for the very first time, Alidad will be opening up his home once a month to a small group of guests.
 The day will be intimate, relaxed and informative.
 Visitors will gain the opportunity to listen to one of the world’s leading authorities on design sharing his insights and experiences.
-With the chance to ask questions throughout the day, guests will leave with the skills and inspiration to help them fulfil their dreams of a perfect interior.
+With the chance to ask questions throughout the day, guests will leave with the skills and inspiration to help them fulfill their dreams of a perfect interior.

 A Letter from Alidad

 I always endeavor to create something very special for each of my clients which will lift their spirits every time they step through the door, and now I am very excited to share the environment which inspires me, and which I call home.
 I am hugely looking forward to sharing the knowledge that I have acquired since the beginning of my career and be able to offer advice to those who seek it.